HegertTaresalu/final-project-animal-recognition/README.md

 # Setup
-    The project should work with every OS on the market.
-    Installation is different depending on the host OS
+   The project works on System that support OpenCV and Tensorflow 2.12

 ## Mac, Linux distros(except Raspberry pi based), Windows 10 & 11: